Magmas-Lounge/Mod-Lang-Fixes-Resourcepack/README.md

 **Supported Mods**
 - Aether Additions (Only on CurseForge.)
-- No Tree Punching (Only affects the 1.12 version, which is not on Modrinth sadly.)
+- No Tree Punching (Only affects the 1.12 version, only on CurseForge.)